-Welcome to Clay County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Clay County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Its county seat is West Point, located at the once junction of three lines of railway—the Illinois Central, the Southern, and the Mobile and Ohio.
 Within easy distance of the Alabama coal fields, it once possessed excellent railroad facilities.
 The Tombigbee River washes a part of its eastern border and the Tibet, Line Houlka, Sun, Chewah and Chuquatonchee creeks, tributaries of the Tombigbee, afford it ample water.

 The surface of the county is generally undulating and level with considerable open timber and fertile bottom lands.
 The timber trees consist of all kinds of oaks, hickory, ash, gum, poplar, chestnut, walnut, beech and maple.
 Artesian water has been found in various parts of the county.

 The county has a total area of 416.02 square miles of which 408.56 square miles is land and 7.46 square mile (1.79%) is water.
 The population recorded in the 1880 Federal Census was 17,367.
 The 2010 census recorded 20,634 residents in the county.

 Neighboring counties are Chickasaw County (north), Monroe County (northeast), Lowndes County (southeast), Oktibbeha County (south), Webster County (west).
 Communities in the county include West Point, Cedarbluff, Hopewell, Montpelier, Palo Alto, Pheba, Tibbee, Una, and White Station.

 Clay County MSGHN has many records here on our website.
 Marriage Records, Cemetery listings, tombstone photos, and more.
 Look at the Clay County Data links for a list of available data.